 The present value of the Company's liability for severance pay in respect of the termination of employer-employee relationships is based on multiple factors, which are determined based on an actuarial valuation, using a large number of assumptions, including regarding discount rate.
 Changes in actuarial assumptions may affect the carrying value of the Company's retirement benefit obligation.
-The Company estimates the discount rate annually, based on the yield on high-quality corporate bonds.
+The Company estimates the discount rate at least annually (if there are changes in interest rates estimate is done more than annually) based on the yield on high-quality corporate bonds.
 Other key assumptions are determined based on market conditions and the Company's accumulated experience.